akka/akka/akka-docs/java/remoting.rst

 To intercept when an outbound client is shut down you listen to ``RemoteClientShutdown`` which holds the transport used (RemoteTransport) and the outbound address that it was connected to (Address).

-To intercept when an outbound message cannot be sent, you listen to ``RemoteClientWriteFailed`` which holds the payload that was not written (AnyRef), the cause of the failed send (Throwable), the transport used (RemoteTransport) and the outbound address that was the destination (Address).

 For general outbound-related errors, that do not classify as any of the others, you can listen to ``RemoteClientError``, which holds the cause (Throwable), the transport used (RemoteTransport) and the outbound address (Address).